JYoung554/Tic_Tac_Toe/README.md

 # Description
-This will be a web-based version of Tic Tac Toe.
+This is a web-based version of Tic Tac Toe.
 In Tic Tac Toe, players are determined as either player X or O and fill a 3x3 grid with their symbol.
 The first player to fill 3 spaces in a row either horizontally , vertically, or diagonally wins.

 # Game Flow